hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 So finishes Part I.
-Next time, we'll consider convergent evolution, aliens, and the ways that reality itself might ground interspecific discourse in the same way that cognitive universalism grounds intraspecific discourse, i.e. translation.
+Next time, we'll consider convergent evolution, aliens, and how reality itself might ground interspecific discourse in the same way that cognitive universalism grounds intraspecific discourse, i.e. translation.
 In particular, we'll consider the claim that mathematics acts as a